This post may contain affiliate links, please see our privacy policy + disclosures for details.

 This Copycat Cracker Barrel Country Fried Steak Recipe is as Southern as it gets in your home kitchen in 45 minutes!
-Prepare the iconic Cracker Barrel Old Country Store chicken-fried steak with creamy country gravy in your kitchen!
+It’s easy to make this iconic Cracker Barrel Old Country Store chicken-fried steak with country gravy with simple ingredients and minimal work.
+You’ll love each bite of this perfectly crispy, golden steak and creamy gravy.

-Cracker Barrel Country Store is known for its traditional southern-style recipes.
-The famous Cracker Barrel Country Fried Steak recipe is consistently their top menu item of all time.
+Cracker Barrel Country Store is known for its traditional southern-style recipes, and their famous Country Fried Steak recipe is consistently their top menu item of all time.

 Country-fried steak, also known as chicken-fried steak here in the southern United States, is a seasoned and coated cube steak fried ’til golden brown, then topped off with a white sawmill gravy that’ll leave you smackin’ your lips for more!

 I never considered posting copycat Cracker Barrel recipes until being asked for a method for country-fried steak for the hundredth time.
-I have been making this recipe for over 20 years, but never imagined the popularity of this iconic fried steak with readers until late.
+I have been making this recipe for over 20 years, but never imagined the popularity of this iconic fried steak with readers until lately.
+This easy and economical dish is a taste of true Southern tradition, and is still a favorite today–for good reason!

 Fried steak is most often a tenderized cube steak covered with a well-seasoned coating of flour or cracker crumbs or both and is either deep-fried or pan-fried.